-The Administrative Appeals Tribunal (AAT) conducts independent reviews of administrative decisions made under Commonwealth laws.
+The Administrative Appeals Tribunal gives people the opportunity to obtain independent review of administrative decisions made under Commonwealth laws.
 We review decisions made by Australian Government ministers, departments and agencies and, in limited circumstances, decisions made by state and territory government and non-government bodies.

 Applications to the AAT are managed in one of eight divisions:

 - General Division

 - Social Services and Child Support Division

 - Veterans’ Appeals Division.

 The AAT received 58,780 applications and finalised 40,040 applications in 2017–18.
 There were 53,282 applications on hand at 30 June 2018.

 The number of applications lodged in 2017–18 was 14 per cent higher than the number lodged in 2016–17, which was 24 per cent higher than the number of lodgements in the previous year.
 Finalisations in the reporting period fell by five per cent from the 42,224 applications finalised in 2016–17.

 The overall number of applications on hand at 30 June 2018 was 54 per cent higher than at 30 June 2017.